 Most countries require a minimum of a Bachelor’s degree to teach English abroad.
 As for other qualifications, you may be required to have some teaching experience and/or a TEFL certificate of some kind.

 This is a difficult question to answer and really depends on your individual preferences.
-Some countries to consider teaching English though are: Korea, Japan, Taiwan, Czech, Thailand and some countries in the Middle East like Saudi or UAE.
+Some of the best countries to teach English though are: Korea, Japan, Taiwan, Czech, Thailand, and some countries in the Middle East like Saudi or UAE.

 How can I teach English abroad without a TEFL?